cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ```
 <sup>Initial thoughts: webTitle and webPublicationDate seem to be the most important data points.
 Status is important as well to check.
 Also have to be careful about search terms, I wanted the ecommerce Amazon, not the jungle.
 Looks like their is a sectionName that can be filtered for US activity only</sup>

+### Guardian Data Dictionary
+- `id` STRING - Domain Endpoint; ID of the article
+- `type` STRING - Type of published material ex.
+Article, Blog
+- `sectionId` STRING - ID of section
+- `sectionName` STRING - Proper name of section, low level category
+- `webPublicationDate` DATETIME(3) - Datetime in UTC when article was published/updated
+- `webTitle` STRING - Title of the article
+- `webUrl` STRING - URL link to the article on Guardian.com, html content
+- `apiUrl` STRING - Programmatic address, very similar to URL link, raw content
+- `isHosted` BOOLEAN -
+- `pillarId` STRING - ID of pillar
+- `pillarName` STRING - Proper name of pillar, high level category
+- `search` STRING - This is the text input for the API call to query results.
+Used as the Kafka Key.

+## Metrics
+The main metrics are from the polygon api, essentially the average of open, close, high, low so I can see the stock performance in real-time.
+In the future I could use a watermark in Flink and calculate the change percentage in 5-15 min interval to look for trade signals.

 ## Website
 I decided early on that I wanted to create a web page to easily change the polygon and guardian query inputs.
 I ended up with a simple flask home page.
 ![Website](website/app/static/README/stock_tracker.png "Website")